danbev/learning-nodejs/README.md

     (lldb) run

 ### Walkthrough
-'node_main.cc will bascially call node::Start which we can find in src/node.cc.
+`node_main.cc` will bascially call node::Start which we can find in src/node.cc.

 #### Start(int argc, char** argv)
 Starts by calling PlatformInit